Rudd Field (UMass)

-Rudd Field is the home of the UMass men's and women's soccer teams.
+Rudd Field is a soccer stadium in Hadley, Massachusetts.
+It is the home of the UMass Minutemen and UMass Minutewomen soccer teams.

 The facility opened September 8, 2002.
 The field includes a 120 by 75 yard sand-based natural turf playing surface.
 Funding for the field was made possible by a commitment from the Rudd Family Foundation.

+On May 6, 2002, ground was broken for the construction of Rudd Field.
+The field is named in honor of Jinny and Andrew Rudd, the parents of former UMass soccer player Alexandra Rudd.
+The Rudd Family Foundation contributed half a million dollars to construct the field.